Agosto/iotcore-androidthings-demo/README.md

 ### Rainbow HAT
 Optionally you can attached a Rainbow Hat to your Raspberry Pi 3 and receive visual feedback.

+*Led Strip:* The led strip driver is flaky.
+It often throws exceptions when the device first starts.
+So I add led indicators as well.
+They just aren't as fun!

 #### LED Indicators
-Red - Device is not ready to operate.
+Led Strip Red/Led Red - Device is not ready to operate.
 Should only flash for a brief sec on startup.
 If persists longer, something is mis-configured (see setup).

-Blue - Device is ready for provisioning or operation.
+Led Strip Blue/Led Blue - Device is ready for provisioning or operation.
 The LED will flash blue for 5 seconds.

-Green - Device is publishing telemetry data to IOT Core
+Led Strip Green/Led Green - Device is publishing telemetry data to IOT Core

-Yellow - Device is receiving a config update from IOT Core.
+Led Strip Yellow/Led Blue - Device is receiving a config update from IOT Core.

-Rainbow - Device is receiving an HTTP `OPTIONS` request
+Led Strip Rainbow/Led RGB - Device is receiving an HTTP `OPTIONS` request

 Under normal operation, you should see the following Indicators.

 **Unprovisioned Device**
-- Red
 - Blue (5 seconds)

 **Provisioned Device**
-- Red
-- Blue
 - Yellow (once on startup and every time a new config is published)
 - Green (every 1 min)